 Unless NVCom is run in non-graphical mode, it opens a GUI window that displays the received image pair.
 The currently displayed image pair can be written to disk by pressing the enter key or by clicking the camera icon in the toolbar.
 When pressing the space key or clicking the recording icon, all subsequent images will be saved.

-By default, NVCom listens to incoming network packets on UDP port 7681.
-The network settings can be modified through the connection preferences dialog, or through the command line options.
 When closing NVCom it will save its current settings, which will be automatically re-loaded when NVCom is launched the next time.